openjdk/jdk/src/jdk.jartool/share/man/jar.md

 ## Integrity of a jar Archive
 As a jar archive is based on ZIP format, it is possible to create a jar archive using tools other than the `jar` command.
-The `--validate` option performs the following integrity checks:
+The --validate option may be used to perform the following integrity checks against a jar archive:

 - That there are no duplicate Zip Entry file names
 - Verify that the Zip Entry file name: